 Invoicing - something every business owner needs to know how to do, but are you getting it right?

-As a business owner, you’re required to provide proof of purchase within seven days and a tax invoice within 28 days of it being requested.
+As a business owner, you’re required to provide proof of purchase within seven days and a tax invoice within 28 days of it being requested or having supplied goods and/or services..

 Getting your invoicing right will not only save time, but will also help you avoid payment delays as a result of your customers asking for you to reissue a correct invoice.
 It will also help you create good bookkeeping habits, track your sales, debtors and stock levels.